pytorch/vision/docs/source/transforms.rst

 Transforms tend to be sensitive to the input strides / memory layout.
 Some transforms will be faster with channels-first images while others prefer channels-last.
+Like ``torch`` operators, most transforms will preserve the layout of the input, but this may not always be respected due to implementation details.
 You may want to experiment a bit if you're chasing the very best performance.
 Using :func:`torch.compile` on individual transforms may also help factoring out the memory layout variable (e.g. on :class:`~torchvision.transforms.v2.Normalize`).
-Note that we're talking about **memory layout**, not tensor shape.
+Note that we're talking about **memory layout**, not :ref:`tensor shape <conventions>`.

 Note that resize transforms like :class:`~torchvision.transforms.v2.Resize` and :class:`~torchvision.transforms.v2.RandomResizedCrop` typically prefer